Who knows how it will fare in thirty years?

 Joe was depositing a $300 check at the bank the other day and the 20-something teller asked “anything else?”
 When he said no, she said “awesome.”
 What, thought he, is awesome about a $300 deposit?
 If it were three million dollars it might be “awesome.”

 Naturally Joe said nothing as she went about her task.
-He knew it was just another example of young people misusing the language and rendering useless words such as awesome, terrific, fantastic, incredible.
+He knew it was just another example of young people expanding the language and applying useless words such as awesome, terrific, fantastic, incredible to everyday, mundane transactions.

 Joe stood there wondering — what really was awesome, that is, inspiring awe?